|Birth: ||Jul. 24, 1803, Germany|

 Reference ID: Bk4 L-8

 She also found baptismal records showing that Frederick and Magdalena had five children who died as infants in Germany: Frederichs 1 and 2, Johann, Christine and Rosina.
-The couple immigrated to Washington County with their surviving children Henry (who married Fredericka Kyress) and Johanna (who married George Strecker).
+The couple immigrated to Washington County with their surviving children Henry (who later married Fredericka Kyress) and Johanna (who later married George Strecker).

 Magdalena Boger Abendshon (1805 - 1871)*

 Henry Abendschon (1832 - 1859)*